drrate/LinuxUSB/docs/finalthings.md

 ## Credits.....
-ycdhleslkrlkyeft253 - the person who made all of this within 24hours after stealing from their old repo (please dont reveal me)
+~~ycdhleslkrlkyeft253~~ yetanotherdrrate - the person who made all of this within 24hours after stealing from their old repo

 Some random brand that involves adding caffeine into things - how else did i make this in under 24h